 The Crusader Union of Australia respects and protects the privacy of all users of Crusaders’ websites: www.crusaders.edu.au and www.crucamps.com.au.
 Crusaders reserves the right to collect personally identifying information from users during:

 Crusaders does not store credit card details or information needed to verify online transactions.
-These are collected and processed by secure payment gateways – Card Access Services Pty Ltd and Web Active Corporation Pty Ltd trading as “eWAY”.
-Their privacy statements can be viewed at www.cardaccess.com.au and www.eway.com.au/company/legal respectively.
-All pages on Crusader’s websites related to financial transactions are protected by Secure Sockets Layer (SSL) encryption.
+These are collected and processed by a secure payment gateway called Web Active Corporation Pty Ltd trading as “eWAY”.
+Their privacy statement can be viewed at http://www.eway.com.au/company/legal.
+All pages on Crusaders’ websites related to financial transactions are protected by Secure Sockets Layer (SSL) encryption.

 Crusaders employs a marketing automation platform to track the patterns of behaviour of visitors to its websites.
 This information includes using "cookies" which are stored on an individual user’s internet browser.
 Individuals may choose to opt out of having cookies stored on their browser by setting "No Tracking" options in their Internet browser.
 Crusaders respects "No Tracking" options if selected.